Kiuwan logo

 Enhancing security

 Many security issues result from software bugs.
 The developer may not have considered unusual data values or the possibility of rare errors.
 This is a special concern when the code receives uncontrolled inputs from an untrusted source.
 Testing how the code handles those inputs is called taint analysis.
-It can verify, for example, that user form inputs are sanitized and malformed dates are caught.
+It can verify, for example, that user-form inputs are sanitized and that malformed dates are caught.

-Other code flaws can affect security as well.
+Other code flaws can also affect security.
 Failure to handle error conditions properly can inadvertently expose information.
 Analysis tools will catch many of these cases.

-C and C++ code is often used for low-level code because it compiles to very fast machine code.
-Its speed, though, comes largely from the lack of built-in safety checks, so it’s prone to buffer overflow vulnerabilities and other failures to consider bad inputs.
+C and C++ are often used for low-level code because they compile to very fast machine code.
+Its speed comes mainly from the lack of built-in safety checks, so it’s prone to buffer overflow vulnerabilities and other failures to consider bad inputs.
 Code analysis is especially important here.

 Memory use

-With programming languages that make developers do their own memory management, failure to release allocated memory is a common error.
-This results in a memory leak which might take hours or days to have a visible effect.
-When an out-of-memory condition occurs, the code will usually stop dead, with few clues about the problem’s source.
+Failure to release allocated memory is a common error in programming languages that require developers to manage their own memory.
+This results in a memory leak that might take hours or days to become visible.
+When an out-of-memory condition occurs, the code usually stops dead, with few clues about the problem’s source.
 Data flow analysis can identify cases where memory might not be released.

 Using code analysis in development